 Here are some of the kids explaining their final projects, complete with videos:

-Samantha, Kory, and Jill also completed their projects but did not want to shoot a final video.
-Everyone did an amazing job, give them a quick watch and like them on YouTube.
+Cael and Jillian also completed their projects but were not able to shoot their final videoes.
+Everyone did an amazing job — watch their videos and like them on YouTube.
 The videos are only 30-seconds to a minute long.

 New Lessons Learned